NightscoutFoundation/xDrip/Documentation/Mobiles For G6.md

-The following phone models have reported getting a capture rate of 90%-100%
+The following phone's Mobiles have been confirmed to be working and  reported getting a capture rate of 90%-100%

 In theory, using the same phone with the same Android version should allow you to also potentially achieve the same high capture rate.
 This is a guide only, it may or may not work for you.
-There are no guarantees.
+There are no guarantees on this.

 **Version 1.0.0**